crosstyan/stupid/README.md

 Why 8?
 Historical reasons.
 We could have standardized on 9.
 Or 12.
 We didn't.
 Now all your text, file formats, and protocols silently assume "8" like it was handed down from the mountain.

-**MSB / LSB**: "Most Significant" and "Least Significant" bit.
-What do you mean, "significant"?
-It’s just the side we decided to treat as "the big end."

 > we all live in the contingent shadow of history